 Summary of this Velodrome review: Velodrome Finance launched in June 2022 as Optimism's central liquidity hub, introducing the ve(3,3) tokenomics model to EVM DeFi.
-With $9B+ in 2025 trading volume and deep integration with Optimism-native protocols (Synthetix, Lyra, Beethoven X), it established itself as essential Optimism infrastructure.
-The January 2026 merger with Aerodrome under Dromos Labs creates "Aero" — a unified platform for Superchain liquidity spanning Optimism, Base, and future OP Stack chains.
+The protocol established itself as essential Optimism infrastructure, though TVL has declined significantly to ~$55M (down from $142M peak).
+The Q2 2026 merger with Aerodrome under Dromos Labs creates "Aero" — a unified platform for Superchain liquidity spanning Optimism, Base, and future OP Stack chains.

 The ve(3,3) mechanics are identical to Aerodrome: lock VELO tokens for veVELO voting power, vote weekly on pool emissions, earn 100% of trading fees from supported pools plus external bribes.
 The key difference is ecosystem positioning — Velodrome serves Optimism-native protocols, while Aerodrome serves Base.